nielssorensen/OpenEmu-wiki/Console---Core-Plugin-Status-&-Wishlist.md

 **Project:** xxx<br>

-# Old Stuff To Sort...
+# Old Stuff To Sort & Then Delete...

 * 3DO (Freedo, 4DO, 3DOplay)
 * Amiga CD32 (http://fengestad.no/wp/fs-uae)